Summer movie preview 2024: Sequels, some superheroes and more sequels are upon us - KESQ

 ‘The Crow’* (August 23)

-An uber-gory-looking reboot of the 1994 noir thriller that starred the late Brandon Lee, which in turn was based on the James O’Barr comic.
-The new film stars Bill Skarsgard (Pennywise from “It”) as a brutally murdered man who returns from the dead to avenge his murder and that of his beloved soulmate Shelly (FKA Twigs).
+An uber-gory-looking reboot based on the influential James O’Barr graphic novel, which also served as inspiration for the 1994 noir thriller of the same name that starred the late Brandon Lee.
+The new film stars Bill Skarsgard (Pennywise from “It”) as a brutally murdered man who returns from the dead to avenge his killing and that of his beloved soulmate Shelly (FKA Twigs).

 ‘Slingshot’ (August 23)